Gökhan S. Hotamisligil: Research

-As of 2025, Hotamisligil has authored over 200 publications, which have received in excess of 85,000 citations and was named as an inventor on multiple patents.
+As of 2026, Hotamisligil has authored over 200 publications, which have received in excess of 85,000 citations and was named as an inventor on multiple patents.
 He has an h-index of 115.
 Hotamisligil has also been a mentor to many students and fellows who are now pursuing their independent scientific careers in many capacities around the world.
 He has been an advocate of science as a vehicle of diplomacy between cultures and delivered more than 500 lectures around the world.

 Personal life

 Hotamisligil is married to Selen Ciliv, a physician scientist specialized in assisted infertility treatment technologies and clinical applications and a consultant to World Health Organization.
-Their two children Leyla and Derin live in the United States and Canada.
 His late father Hulki Hotamisligil was a physician and mother Güner Hotamisligil was a teacher who served in remote regions of Turkey to support public health and education.